kcrane3576/eks-mlops-blueprint/README.md

 Ensure they remain ignored and are **never** committed to the repository.

-Use `.local.env` as a safe, shareable **template** of the required variables for a successful deployment.
+Use `env/.local.env` as a safe, shareable **template** of the required variables for a successful deployment.

 ## Step 2
 ### Manual IAM Policy Generation and Setup